-The groundplane split was treated as a lumped element capacitance in the preceding discussion.
+In the preceding discussion, the groundplane split was treated as a lumped element capacitance.
 However, even on small daughter-cards the split length is on the order of 10 cm.
-Common S-bus cards are 8 cm wide.
-If the splits were completely embedded in FR-4 material, the splits would no longer be electrically small beyond a few hundred megahertz.
+Common s-bus cards are 8 cm wide.
+If the splits were completely embedded in FR - 4 material, the splits would no longer be electrically small beyond a few hundred megahertz.
 Currents take the path of least impedance, therefore it is well accepted that the return current for a microstrip circuit will return directly under the trace, given a continuous groundplane.
 When the groundplane is split, displacement current will cross the split.
 However, if the split is electrically long, it will behave as a slotline transmission line.
 The electric-field distribution in the split is a function of frequency.
 Depending on the "mode" excited in the groundplane split, the impedance may vary between small and large values.
-The split must then be treated as a transmission line with input terminals where the trace crosses the split.
-Consequently, the high-frequency model for the groundplane split in parallel with the conducting loop consists of three transmission lines in parallel as shown in Figure 4.
-The transmission line of length l_1 models the loop below the PCB shown in Figure 2, while the transmission lines of length l_2 and l_3 model the groundplane split on either side of the trace.
-For the complete equation that models the parallel transmissionline circuit, the reader is referred to [5].
-The magnitude of the impedance is shown in Figure 5, and compared to the magnitude of the impedance with the split treated as a simple 20 pFcapacitor.
-The characteristic impedance of the split was assumed $Z{O2} = 25\Omega$, and the phase velocity was assumed to be half the speed of light in a vacuum $v{p2} = 1.5 \times 10^{10} \frac{cm}{s}$.
-The total length of the split was taken as $\hat{8} \ cm$, with $l_2 = 3 \ cm$ and $l_3 = 5 \ cm$ to model a trace crossing a split just off center.
-The card width 8 cm was chosen to approximately model a standard S-bus daughter-card.
-The phase velocity was chosen to simulate a slotline completely embedded in FR-4 material with a relative dielectric constant $\epsilon_r \approx 4$.
-The characteristic impedance of the line was chosen as a realistic value for a slotline.
-The parameters for the transmission line of length l_1 , which models the loop below the PCB, were approximated as: $l_1 = 12 \ cm$, $v_p = 3.0 \times 10^{10} \frac{cm}{s}$, and $Z{O1} = 35\Omega$.
-The phase velocity was chosen because the loop is air filled, but the other parameters were chosen simply as realistic transmission-line parameters for the example.
-The results for the transmission-line modeled split correlate closely with the capacitor model up to a few hundred megahertz, as expected.
-The highly oscillatory behavior between low and high impedance at higher frequencies indicates the split may be of little benefit for EMI control.
-Depending on the noise source, a broadband high- or low-impedance may be necessary.
-However, according to the model, the groundplane split results in both high- and low-impedances over narrow bandwidths.
+The split must then be treated as a transmission line that is sourced where the trace crosses the split.
+Furthermore, the impedance of the split is dependent on the field distribution in the split on both sides of the trace.
+Consequently, the high-frequency model for the groundplane split in parallel with the conducting loop consists of three transmission lines in parallel as shown in Figure 8.
+The transmission line of length l_1 models the loop below the PCB shown in Figure 3, while the transmission lines of length l_2 and l_3 model the groundplane split on either side of the trace.
+The impedance of the three parallel transmission lines is given by,

-Figure 4.
-Circuit model depicting a noise source driving an I/O line over a split groundplane.
-L{loop} and C{split} have been replaced with transmissionline models.
+Figure 8: Circuit model depicting a noise source driving an I/O line over a split groundplane.
+L{loop} and C{split} have been replaced with transmission line models.